rut00/Smart-Agriculture-System-based-on-IoT/README.md

-<h2>Smart Agriculture System</h2><br>
+<h2>Smart Agriculture System</h2>
-Smart Agriculture System based on IoT can monitor soil moisture and climatic conditions to grow and yield a good crop.
+Smart Agriculture System based on IoT can monitor soil moisture and climatic conditions to grow and yield a good crop. <br><br>
 Farmer is provided a web application using which he can monitor the temperature,humidity and soil moisture parameters along with weather forecasting details.
 Based on all the parameters he can water his crop by controlling the motors using the web application.